-- When the Consortium receives a legal request to disclose electronic information. - When the Consortium has reason to believe that employees are using its electronic information systems or other technical resources in violation of the Consortium's policies.
+- During regular maintenance of the system. - When the Consortium has a business need to access the employee's mailbox or computer files. - When the Consortium receives a legal request to disclose electronic information. - When the Consortium has reason to believe that employees are using its electronic information systems or other technical resources in violation of the Consortium's policies.